tvquizphd/public-quiz/README.md

 ## Setup and usage

 - [Fork this repository][FORK_THIS].
-- Add [GitHub Pages](../../settings/pages) sourced from GitHub Actions on your fork.
+- Add [GitHub Pages](../../settings/pages) via GitHub Actions on your fork.
 - Set [OAuth App](https://github.com/settings/developers) client ID as your fork's description.
 - Star your fork to create your GitHub Pages environment.